-On March 4, 2011, Burcon signed the 20-year Soy Agreement with ADM to license its CLARISOYTM technology to ADM on an exclusive basis to produce, market and sell CLARISOYTM soy protein worldwide.
-The terms of the Soy Agreement include: (a) the license to ADM of all intellectual property, including know-how and trade secrets, concerning the manufacture and use of CLARISOYTM, (b) payments to Burcon on a quarterly basis that began upon certain approval by the Environmental Protection Agency and continued until the first bona fide arm's length sale of soy products manufactured in the Semi-works Production facility was made, (c) the engineering and design of an initial commercial CLARISOYTM production plant to be completed by ADM and (d) a royalty structure that incorporates financial incentives for ADM to expand sales globally.
+Burcon has a 20-year Soy Agreement with ADM to license its CLARISOYTM technology to ADM on an exclusive basis to produce, market and sell CLARISOYTM soy protein worldwide.
+The terms of the Soy Agreement include the license to ADM of all intellectual property, including know-how and trade secrets concerning the manufacture and use of CLARISOYTM, the engineering and design by ADM of an initial commercial CLARISOYTM production plant and a royalty structure that incorporates financial incentives for ADM to expand sales globally.
 ADM will make royalty payments to Burcon on the sales of CLARISOYTM under the Soy Agreement.
 Maintaining the CLARISOYTM soy protein patent portfolio during the term of the Soy Agreement is the responsibility of Burcon.
-Since March 4, 2011, Burcon has filed additional patent applications to seek important commercial protection for the production and use of CLARISOYTM.
+Since signing the agreement, Burcon has filed additional patent applications to seek important commercial protection for the production and use of CLARISOYTM.
 ADM has elected to include these applications to the license and, if granted, could lengthen the royalty term under the Soy Agreement to at least the year 2035.
-In December 2012, ADM notified Burcon of the first bona fide arm's length sale of CLARISOYTM soy protein.
-Pursuant to the Soy Agreement, the initial license fee payments ceased at the end of the quarter that immediately precedes the quarter in which the first bona fide arm's length sale of CLARISOYTM manufactured in the semi-works production facility occurs.
-Accordingly, commencing with the quarter ended December 31, 2012, Burcon earned a percentage of net revenues from the sale of CLARISOYTM manufactured from the semi-works production facility.
-In March 2014, ADM provided written notice to Burcon that it intends to expand the commercial production of CLARISOYTM soy protein such that its production capacity meets the required obligations under the Soy Agreement to retain its exclusive license for CLARISOYTM.
-If ADM does not fulfill certain obligations under the Soy Agreement, Burcon will have the option to convert the exclusive license to a non-exclusive license.
+In November 2016, ADM confirmed that it has fully commissioned the first full-scale CLARISOYTM production facility at its North American headquarters in Decatur, Illinois.